English Intermediate-Task Training Improves Zero-Shot Cross-Lingual Transfer Too: Acknowledgments

 \section{Acknowledgments}

 This project has benefited from support to SB by Eric and Wendy Schmidt (made by recommendation of the Schmidt Futures program), by Samsung Research (under the project \textit{Improving Deep Learning using Latent Structure}), by Intuit, Inc., by NVIDIA Corporation (with the donation of a Titan V GPU), by Google (with the donation of Google Cloud credits).
 IC has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Sk\l{}odowska-Curie grant agreement No 838188.
 This project has benefited from direct support by the NYU IT High Performance Computing Center.
+This material is based upon work supported by the National Science Foundation under Grant No. 1922658.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-\section{Implementation details}
+\section{Implementation Details}